First call: Horse racing

 At a horse race, "First call" is a signal that all mounts should be at the paddock exit in order to proceed to the track to begin the post parade.
 This started to be used at horse races before the 1860s.

 The tune is usually sounded by a bugler five to ten minutes before the scheduled start time of the race.

 The call serves a similar purpose in dog racing.
 When "First call" is used for this purpose, it is usually referred to as the "Call to the Post".

+Score

 Japanese horse racing

 In Japan, a "fanfare" is played or performed just before the actual race starts, rather than five to ten minutes before, in order to proceed to the gates.
 The practice started in 1959, when the Japan Racing Association started playing Bahn Frei! by Eduard Strauss after Radio Nikkei started to use the song for their radio broadcast to signify listeners that the race was about to start.

 The current fanfares adopted by the JRA were introduced in the late 1980s, with Koichi Sugiyama composing the fanfares used in Tokyo and Nakayama Racecourses.

 To date, the JRA uses 21 fanfares depending on the racecourse and the race grade that is about to start.

-And, "First call" is also used as a fanfare at Funabashi Racecourse, a regional horse race track in Japan.
+"First call" is also used as a fanfare at Funabashi Racecourse, a regional horse race track in Japan.